Want to volunteer for a study at the BIC? See which projects are currently recruiting volunteers, here.

 Jagust Lab - The Jagust lab is engaged in the study of brain aging and dementia, using a wide range of brain imaging techniques in order to understand the anatomic, biochemical and neurochemical bases of changes in behavior with age and dementia.

-Knight Lab - Studies the contribution of human prefrontal cortex to the control of cognitive and social behavior.
-Uses EEG, MRI and behavioral techniques in patients with frontal lobe damage in an effort to understand the neural mechanisms of cognitive processing.
+Knight Lab - The Knight lab studies the contribution of human prefrontal cortex to the control of cognitive and social behavior.
+The lab uses EEG, MRI and behavioral techniques in patients with frontal lobe damage in an effort to understand the neural mechanisms of cognitive processing.

 Kring Lab - The Emotion and Social Interaction lab uses behavioral, psychophysiological, and brain imaging methods to study the linkages between emotion and cognitive control, goal directed behavior, and social interaction.
 A major focus of our research is on how these linkages go awry in different mental disorders, including schizophrenia and depression.